The regions beyond

 Commentary on 2 Corinthians 10

-1 has fired ws to embrace Jesus, "He couldn't get his mind off those who had never heard of God's love . . . those in the regions beyond."
+The hope expressed to the imagination of California pastor Paul Welsh.
+Recently, Welsh blogged that while Paul did long for fellow Jews the Corinthians to get the Gospel to "the regions beyond you"1 has fired us to embrace Jesus, "He couldn't get his mind off those who had never heard of God's love . . . those in the regions beyond."

 That image of "[preaching] the gospel in the regions beyond" has been used with some regularity by missions mobilizers.
 Think about A.B.
 Simpson, for example.
 Best known for founding Nyack College and the Christian and Missionary Alliance, Simpson and his wife Margaret also composed gospel songs on missionary themes.
 Thus, a hundred years ago, lyrics by the Simpsons had believers singing these words: